apache/skywalking/docs/en/setup/backend/backend-storage.md

 index.max_result_window: 1000000 # Only suitable for ElasticSearch 6.
 For ES 7, set `indexMaxResultWindow` under `storage`-`elasticsearch7` section in application.yml
 ```

-We strongly recommend you to read more about these configurations from ElasticSearch official document.
+We strongly advice you to read more about these configurations from ElasticSearch official document.
 This effects the performance of ElasticSearch very much.